Skip to content

 • The Regulatory Affairs Department is responsible for liaising with regulatory authorities and managing communication during recall events.

-See also SOP for Handling of Product Recalls
+See also SOP for Product Authentication

 Procedure